dgpiyush/react-workshop/basic-react-apps.md

+# React Mini-Projects

-Counter App:
+## 1. Counter App

-Create a simple counter app that allows users to increment, decrement, and reset a counter.
+- Simple counter app that allows users to increment, decrement, and reset a counter.

-Color Palette Generator:
+## 2. Color Palette Generator

-Build an app that displays a color palette using an array of color values passed as props.
+- App that displays a color palette using an array of color values passed as props.

-Toggle Switch:
+## 3. Toggle Switch

-Design a toggle switch component that changes its state when clicked, and display its state.
+- Toggle switch component that changes its state when clicked, and displays its state.

-Random Quote Generator:
+## 4. Random Quote Generator

-Fetch quotes from an API and display a new quote each time a button is clicked.
-Use a component to render the quote.
+- App that fetches quotes from an API and displays a new quote each time a button is clicked.

-Accordion Component:
+## 5. Accordion Component

-Implement an accordion component that expands/collapses content when clicked.
+- Accordion component that expands/collapses content when clicked.

-Tabs Navigation:
+## 6. Tabs Navigation

-Create a simple tab navigation component where clicking on a tab displays the corresponding content.
+- Simple tab navigation component where clicking on a tab displays the corresponding content.

-Emoji Rating Component:
+## 7. Emoji Rating Component

-Build a rating component using emojis.
+- Rating component using emojis.
 Users can click on an emoji to rate something.

-Progress Bar:
+## 8. Progress Bar

-Develop a progress bar component that fills up or decreases based on a percentage value passed as a prop.
+- Progress bar component that fills up or decreases based on a percentage value passed as a prop.

-Card Flip Animation:
+## 9. Card Flip Animation

-Design a card component with a flip animation that reveals additional content when clicked.
+- Card component with a flip animation that reveals additional content when clicked.

-Image Carousel:
+## 10. Image Carousel

-Build a component that displays a set of images in a carousel.
+- Component that displays a set of images in a carousel.
 Users can navigate through images.

-Timer App:
+## 11. Timer App

-Create a simple timer app that counts down from a specified time.
+- Simple timer app that counts down from a specified time.

-Input Form Validation:
+## 12. Input Form Validation

-Implement an input form component with validation.
-Display error messages based on user input.
+- Input form component with validation.
+Displays error messages based on user input.

-Weather App:
+## 13. Weather App

-Fetch weather data from an API and display it using a component.
-Allow users to toggle between different locations.
+- App that fetches weather data from an API and displays it.
+Users can toggle between different locations.

-Search Filter:
+## 14. Search Filter

-Design a component that filters a list of items based on user input in a search bar.
+- Component that filters a list of items based on user input in a search bar.

-User Profile Card:
+## 15. User Profile Card

-Create a user profile card component with user details passed as props.
+- User profile card component with user details passed as props.